 The holdings of MRC are considerable, amounting to several 1,000 shelfmetres of ephemera and archival collections.
 A summary guide provides an impression and a first orientation regarding the rich collections of personal and institutional papers related to "Trotskyist sources at the Modern Records Centre", providing a list of MRC's archival collections relevant to British Trotskyism with links to collection level descriptions.
 By clicking on a folder symbol, you can get down to item level, by clicking on details you can see the details of any paricular description.
 Comfortable search functions are integrated.

-Some printed sources of information [as at 2004] about MRC's activities and collections issued by the University of Warwick, Coventry:
+Some printed sources of information about MRC's activities and collections issued by the University of Warwick, Coventry:

 Several dozen archival collections housed at MRC are of particular importance with regard to Trotskyism research (the focus is on the British Trotskyist movement), inter alia:

-The archival and manuscript holdings of the University of Hull - some 750,000 documents and files amongst over 120 larger and over 300 smaller collections - are preserved by Archives and Special Collections, Brynmor Jones Library.
+The archival and manuscript holdings of the University of Hull - some 750,000 documents and files amongst over 120 larger and over 300 smaller collections - are preserved by the Archives and Special Collections Department of the Brynmor Jones Library, University of Hull, Britain.
 E-Mail: email@example.com.